Code of Student Conduct

 If the student withdraws from the College, after an incident where policy may be violated, the charges will be dropped and proceedings terminated.
 If the Respondent later reapplies for readmission, the Vice President for Student Life and Dean of Students, or designee will decide whether he or she shall be subject to further discipline as a requirement of readmission.

-College Official(s) make an initial determination as to whether there is a sufficient basis to believe that a violation of a Student Code of Conduct may have occurred or if a student needs support services.
+College Official(s) make an initial determination as to whether there is a sufficient basis to believe that a violation of a Code of Student Conduct may have occurred or if a student needs support services.
 The Department of Safety and Security, Residential Life staff members or Associate Dean of Students or designee may decide to interview or meet with involved persons.

-If it is determined that there is a sufficient basis to believe that a violation of the Student Code of Conduct may have occurred, the matter will be referred to the appropriate process.
+If it is determined that there is a sufficient basis to believe that a violation of the Code of Student Conduct may have occurred, the matter will be referred to the appropriate process.
 The Associate Dean of Students or designee will decide the forum in which the matter will be resolved: Conflict Resolution, Simple Resolution, Administrative Hearing, or Student Conduct Board Hearing.
 The Associate Dean of Students or designee decides which student conduct member (s) will hear and decide upon outcomes for each matter.
 Students have the right to challenge participation of a specific hearing board member, if there is perceived conflict of interest.
 The Associate Dean of Students retains the right to decide if there is a clear conflict of interest.

 Members of the College community are expected to comply with any request or directive issued by a Student Conduct Official in connection with a student conduct proceeding, unless compliance would result in significant personal hardship or substantial interference with normal College functions.
 Such circumstances should be presented to the Student Conduct Official within two (2) days of delivery of the request to appear.

 Student members of the College community are compelled to appear at a hearing, and to participate and assist in and cooperate with an investigation of alleged misconduct, if requested by College personnel to do so.
-Failure to do so is a violation of the Student Code of Conduct.
+Failure to do so is a violation of the Code of Student Conduct.

 If the Respondent Student does not appear for a hearing, does not provide satisfactory explanation for his/her absence, or leaves the hearing before its conclusion, the hearing may proceed and the Student Conduct Official(s) or Student Conduct Board may render a decision based on the available information.